 We implement a suite of policies, guidelines and training initiatives in our organisation which help to ensure we uphold our stance on modern slavery.
 These include our Anti Money Laundering and Client Acceptance policies, alongside specific guidelines set out in our Employee Handbook and Whistleblowing manual.

-We undertake a high level of scrutiny when recruiting staff in our global offices.
+We undertake a high level of scrutiny when recruiting staff in our offices.
 All new members of staff undergo eligibility and criminal checks, ensuring that adequate local laws are adhered to with regards employment and minimum wage requirements.

 In addition we have a robust risk-management process in place at TorFX which provides easily available channels for reporting any incidents surrounding modern slavery, with board-level review.